Beavers in the Wild

 We understand that some local landowners and stakeholder might have concerns about the reintroduction of beavers to the area.

 Through beaver activities, including burrow, damming and grazing, beavers have the potential to cause conflict.
 We know that in some situations low levels, or no beaver activity, might be able to be tolerated.
-Therefore, we want to make sure that we speak to everyone who could be potentially impacted by the engagement, identify any risks and work together to develop our Beaver Management Plan, which will form part of out licence application.
+Therefore, we want to make sure that we speak to everyone who could be potentially impacted by the engagement, identify any risks and work together to develop our Beaver Management Plan.

-As wild beavers are now present in catchment across the UK, more information on the national beaver management approach and living alongside beavers here.
+As wild beavers are now present in catchments across the UK, more information on the national beaver management approach and living alongside beavers here.

 If you have concerns please contact our project team at beavers@cornwallwildlifetrust.org.uk, 07946 042 756.